anthonyscorrea/cmba-bylaws/docs/03-playing-rules.md

 ### Minimum Number of Players
 The minimum number of players per team shall be established as the number of required batting positions as governed by the applicable Lineup Format.

-Teams may play with (1) fewer player and if each team has at least this many players present, they must start the game.
+Teams may play with one (1) fewer player, and if each team has at least this many players present, they must start the game.

+!!!
+Note "Example"
+      For a game subject to the Expanded Lineup, the required number of batting positions is nine (9), so as soon as each team has eight (8) players, the game must start.

 League Policy may apply standings penalty for teams that start with fewer than the minimum.
 League Policy may also designate a "forfeit time," the period after which a team with less than the minimum is subject to penalty.
 A team may not wait until this forfeit time for players to arrive.
 A team may insert a player into the vacant spot after the start of play.

-Any unoccupied batting positions are shall be recorded as an out each time it appears in the batting order unless otherwise provided in these Rules, or League Policy.
+Any unoccupied batting positions shall be recorded as an out each time it appears in the batting order unless otherwise provided in these Rules, or League Policy.

 A team may finish the game (1) player short, that is one (1) player less than they started the game with (eight (8) players for a nine (9) person line-up, nine (9) players for a ten (10) person lineup).
-Should a team fall below (8) players, the game is terminated and this team loses by forfeit.
+Should a team fall below eight (8) players, the game is terminated and this team loses by forfeit.

 !!!
 Note "Example"
-      For a game subject to the Expanded Lineup, the required number of batting positions is nine (9), so as soon as each team has eight (8) players, the game must start.

-      If a team starts with (8) the vacant ninth spot is an automatic out each time it comes up.
+      For a game subject to the Expanded Lineup, the required number of batting positions is nine (9).
+If a team starts with eight (8) the vacant ninth spot is an automatic out each time it comes up.
 If the ninth player arrives after first pitch, that player may be inserted into the vacant spot.

+      If a team drops below 8 players, that team will lose by forfeit.

 ### Lineup Designations